 Networking comes more naturally to some than to others.
 If you have trouble meeting new people we suggest setting a goal like “go to an event and hand out at least three business cards.”

 Images increase engagement across all channels and help your content rank higher on Google.
 Don’t make the mistake of writing a great piece of content and not including some images.
-If you don’t have the time to shoot photos yourself, you can purchase stock photos from Adobe stock or Shutterstock or look for free (public domain photos) on sites like Unsplash.com.
+If you don’t have the time to shoot photos yourself, you can purchase stock photos from Adobe Stock or Shutterstock or look for free (public domain photos) on sites like Unsplash.com.

 Infographics are visual representations of information that, when done correctly, convey complex ideas or data.
 Most people prefer them to dense blocks of text.
 It can be tricky turning information into a visual concept, but when it’s done right, it works beautifully.
 You can use a site like Canva to make your own infographics or feel free to reach out to us if you want a hand.

-Video is the fastest growing form of communication on the web.
+Video is the fastest-growing form of communication on the web.
 Cisco predicts that, by 2020, 82% of consumer internet traffic will be video.
-If you haven’t already been thinking about ways to integrate video into your marketing mix, then consider this your wake up call.
+If you haven’t already been thinking about ways to integrate video into your marketing mix, then consider this your wake-up call.

-David Ogilvy, the forefather of modern advertising, said “On the average, five times as many people read the headline (title) as read the body copy.
+David Ogilvy, the forefather of modern advertising, said “On average, five times as many people read the headline (title) as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”
 Headlines are important.
 Take time to craft awesome ones.

 A whitepaper is a persuasive, authoritative, in-depth report on a specific topic that presents a problem and provides a solution.
 In our experience, nothing shouts “industry expertise” like a high-quality well-researched whitepaper.
 Producing a quality white paper can take up a lot of time and resources, but ultimately it’s worth the effort if you want to increase your credibility in your field.

-Many firms still rely on word of mouth advertising to grow their business, it makes sense, your firm did an excellent job for someone, and they want to tell their friends.
+Many firms still rely on word-of-mouth advertising to grow their business, it makes sense, your firm did an excellent job for someone, and they want to tell their friends.
 You can encourage this behavior by offering incentives for referrals or by simply asking.